gscouto/waqaqc/README.md

 - html page: file named as the obs date + CNAME + observation mode (LOWRES, HIGHRES) + OBID + .html.
 The QC plot images are collected into a html page.
 - Vorbin cubes: file named as blue/red/aps_cube_vorbin.fits.
 Datacubes created using the Voronoi binning performed.
-- Vorbin maps: file named as
+- Vorbin maps: file named as vorbin_map_blue/red/aps.fits.
+Fits maps of the Voronoi regions selected.

 OBS: the html pages are transferred to minos, a repository environment within AIP. (to be edited)